emilygosselin/portfolio/README.md

 Welcome to my coding porfolio!

-If you would like to get in contact with me please email:
+If you would like to get in contact with me please email [EmilyGosselin8@gmail.com](mailto:emilygosselin8@gmail.com)
-[EmilyGosselin8@gmail.com](mailto:emilygosselin8@gmail.com)